Photon-AI-Research/InSituML/README.md

 - class CIFAR100Coarse:  Groups the original CFAR100 fine-grained classes into 20 coarse-grained classes.
 Inherits from CIFAR100 class.

-    Parameters:
-    - root (str): Root directory of dataset where the dataset exists or will be downloaded.
-    - train (bool, optional): If True, creates dataset from training set, otherwise from test set.
-    - transform (callable, optional): A function/transform that takes in an PIL image and returns a transformed version.
-    - target_transform (callable, optional): A function/transform that takes in the target and transforms it.
-    - download (bool, optional): If True, downloads the dataset from the internet and puts it in root directory.

 -- dataset_utils.py
 Dependencies on other files within the repository:
     - from StreamDataReader.StreamBuffer import StreamBuffer